-No calculation has been made of the uncertainty connected with sampling in the index of net retail prices as the sample is not randomly drawn, but the quality of the index of net retail prices is accessed to be high.
-In connection with COVID-19, uncertainty is greater than usual as it has been difficult to collect prices and many industries have been closed down.
+No calculation has been made of the uncertainty connected with sampling in the consumer price index as the sample is not randomly drawn, but the quality of the consumer price index is accessed to be high.

-In addition to the "general" uncertainty connected with sampling, there are a number of sources of potential bias in the net price index.
-One source is the consumers substitution between goods and shops and another source is changes in the sample.
+In addition to the "general" uncertainty connected with sampling, there are a number of sources of potential bias in the consumer price index.
+One source is the consumers substitution between goods and shops and another source is changes in the sample (se chapter regarding "Non-sampling error").